-- Trustnet keeps a good account of accumulation unit distributions – find your fund then click the dividends tab.
+- Trustnet keeps a good account of accumulation unit distributions.
+Put your accumulation fund’s name in the ‘Find A Fund‘ search box.
+Then click the dividends tab.

-Others prefer to hold income units outside of a tax shelter, as the dividend payouts can be used to rebalance, or to pay tax bills without you having to sell units and trigger capital gains woes if you breach your personal allowance.
+Some people prefer to hold income units when investing outside of a tax shelter for other reasons, too.
+The dividend payouts can be used to rebalance, or to pay tax bills without you having to sell units and trigger capital gains woes if you breach your exemption allowance.

-Whichever way you go, just remember that any accumulation units in your portfolio are not immune to income tax, and start recording those dividends – just for the fun of seeing what you’re earning, if nothing else.
+Whichever way you go, just remember that any accumulation units in your unsheltered portfolio are not immune to income tax.

 Take it steady,